skydusk/skydusk.github.io/_posts/2015-08-31-crashplan-memory.md

 date:   2015-08-31 15:19:03
 categories:
 ---
 My headless Crashplan installation has been running smoothly for almost a year now, quietly working in the background to backup everything on my NAS to the Crashplan servers.
-There have been a couple of bumps in the road (usually when Code42 push out an update package or when Synology updates the DSM software), but solutions are figured out very quickly by some in the community, before an official fix is released to get everything back on track again.
+There have been a couple of bumps in the road (usually when Code42 push out an update package or when Synology updates the DSM software), but solutions are figured out very quickly by the community, before an official fix is released to get everything back on track again.

 Recently though my Crashplan started acting up and did not want to backup anything (quite a problem when you're only 50% of the way through the initial backup).
 The log showed the service constantly stopping and starting, and I was not able to find the solution as easily this time, so I thought it might be worth posting here on the off chance it could help somebody out.